 CHAPTER CHAPTER SECTION SUBJECT

 Service Delivery 02 001 15

-SECTION DESCRIPTION
+SECTION DESCRIPTION V

-Treatment Person-Centered Planning
+Treatment Person-Center red Planning

-- C. The purpose of Michigan's public mental health system is to support adults and children with developmental disabilities, adults with serious mental illness and substance use disorders, and children with serious emotional disturbance to live successfully in their communities - achieving community inclusion and participation, independence, and productivity.
+- C. The purpose of Michigan's public mental health system is to support adults and children with developmental disabilities, adults with serious mental illness and substance use disorders, and children with serious emotional disturbance to live successfully in their communities achieving community inclusion and participation, independence, and productivity.
 PCP enables individuals to achieve their personally defined outcomes. - D. PCP for minors is inclusive of the entire family.
 A family-driven, youth-guided approach recognizes the importance of family in the lives of children and supports and services impacting the entire family.
-In the case of minor children, the child and family are the focus of planning, and family members are integral to the success of the planning process. - E. For persons served who are unable or unwilling to participate, primary case holder uses support of legal guardian.
+In the case of minor children, the child and family are the focus of planning, and family members are integral to the success of the planning process.